zephyrproject-rtos/zephyr/doc/guides/test/twister.rst

         $ source zephyr-env.sh
         $ ./scripts/twister

-If you have a system with a large number of cores, you can build and run all possible tests using the following options:
+If you have a system with a large number of cores and plenty of free storage space, you can build and run all possible tests using the following options:

 ::